-Marie-Claire Arrieta, Ph.D
+Marie-Claire Arrieta, Ph.D, PI

 Originally trained as a medical microbiologist in San José, Costa Rica, Claire moved to Canada to pursue graduate studies.
 She completed M.Sc and PhD programs at the University of Alberta in Edmonton, Alberta.
 Her doctoral work explored the role of intestinal permeability (leaky gut) in the pathogenesis of inflammatory bowel disease.
 Through her work, she became very interested in the concept of the gut as the engine of diseases that occur in organs far away from the gut.
 Following this, she completed a postdoctoral fellowship in the laboratory of Dr. Brett Finlay's, a prominent molecular microbiologist that has pioneered many studies in the field of the human microbiome.
 During her postdoctoral stay, Claire studied the relationship between the gut microbiome, the gut's immune system and asthma, a disease of the lungs.
 Besides her time spent in research, Claire is also very interested in science communication to the public.
 She has written one public book (Let Them Eat Dirt), and is currently working on a second book (a children's book), as well as on a documentary film project.